corda/corda-docs/content/en/docs/corda-enterprise/4.7/node/operating/shell.md

 * Command history is not preserved across restarts.
 * The `jdbc` command requires you to explicitly log into the database first.
 * Commands placed in the `shell-commands` directory are only noticed after the node is restarted.
-* The `jul` command advertises access to logs, but it doesn’t work with the logging framework we’re using.
+* The `jul` command advertises access to logs, but it doesn’t work with the logging framework used in Corda.